Diagramming Basics

 Diagramming choices

-You might have noticed that sometimes justification can be represented either in an argumentative manner or as part of the Topic's structure.
-In this case, reduced safety is modeled as a Support, but could also be modeled as a Detriment that's created by "pedestrians might get hit".
+You might have noticed that sometimes justification can be represented either in an argumentative manner or as part of the problem breakdown.
+In this case, reduced safety is modeled as a Support, but could also be modeled as a Detriment that’s created by “pedestrians might get hit”.

-The author's opinion is: trains of thought are easier to model as argument, but modeling through the Topic's structure makes it easier to understand how it relates to the rest of the topic.
-It may be best to initially model as argument, and later adjust the Topic's structure to reflect the argument.
+The author’s opinion is: trains of thought are easier to model as argument, but modeling through the breakdown makes it easier to understand how it relates to the rest of the topic.
+It may be best to initially model as argument, and later adjust the breakdown to reflect the argument.

 Sometimes there are a few different ways to represent the same thing; check out the Diagramming Choices page for some thoughts on these situations and their trade-offs.